bss114/OHMC_Colaboratory/Protocols/ViralSeq/QIAmpMinEluteViral.md

 - Add 310 µL of Buffer AVE to the tube containing the 310 μg lyophilized carrier RNA.
 Divide into aliquots for storage at -20°c.

 > [!NOTE]
-> Do not go through more than three freeze-thaw cycles with a single aliquot of the carrier RNA/Buffer AVE suspension.
+> Do not undergo more than three freeze-thaw cycles with a single aliquot of the carrier RNA/Buffer AVE suspension.

 - Add 25 ml of ethanol (96–100%) to a bottle containing 19 ml of Buffer AW1.
 - Add 30 ml of ethanol (96–100%) to a bottle containing 13 ml of Buffer AW2 concentrate, as described on the bottle.

-## 2. Important Points Before Procedure Initiation of Protocol
+## 2. Important Points Before Initiation of Protocol
 - Centrifugation is done at room temperature (15 - 26°C).
 - Equilibrate samples to room temperature.
 - Equilibrate elution buffer to room temperature.
-- Prepare a 56°C heating block for use in the lysis and drying procedures.
+- Prepare a 56°C heating block for lysis and drying procedures.
 - Add carrier RNA/Buffer AVE suspension to Buffer AL according to these instructions:
 	- Calculate the volume of Buffer AL-carrier RNA mixture needed for the number of samples to be processed in batch:
 	- **n** x 0.22 ml = y ml